Sebasteen07/Automation/terraform/testing-jobs/README.md

 ```
 locals {
   valid_workspaces = {
-    default = "default"
-    piIntPlatformAcceptance-demo-codebuild = "piIntPlatformAcceptance-demo-codebuild"
+    demo-integrations2-acceptance = "demo-integrations2-acceptance"
   }
   selected_workspace = local.valid_workspaces[terraform.workspace]
 }
 ```

-Copy the <default> section from the locals.tf file (also copied in the above section) & paste it by changing it to supported <testing job purpose> as described in the workspace.tf also in above section.
-Fill in all the required env specific information for the new testing job.
+Copy the <demo-integrations2-acceptance> section from the locals.tf file (also copied in the above section) & paste it by changing it to supported <testing job purpose> as described in the workspace.tf also in above section.
+Fill in all the required information for the new testing job.

 ### Switching terraform workspace
-For example, if the name of the testing job purpose is 'piIntPlatformAcceptance-demo-codebuild' & the workspace is not exits, then create a workspace named `piIntPlatformAcceptance-demo-codebuild`
+For example, if the name of the testing job purpose is 'demo-integrations2-acceptance' & the workspace is not exits, then create a workspace named `demo-integrations2-acceptance`
 ```
-terraform workspace new piIntPlatformAcceptance-demo-codebuild
+terraform workspace new demo-integrations2-acceptance
 ```
 List the current available workspace & identify the selected workspace by symbol '*' in front of workspace name
 ```
 terraform workspace list
 ```
-Select 'piIntPlatformAcceptance-demo-codebuild' as the current workspace, if already
+Select 'demo-integrations2-acceptance' as the current workspace, if not already
 ```
-terraform workspace select piIntPlatformAcceptance-demo-codebuild
+terraform workspace select demo-integrations2-acceptance
 ```

-Additionally, some parameter defaults are set specifically set for specific testing job purpose/regions(for pxp-build, strictly us-east-2).
+Additionally, some parameter defaults are set specifically set for specific testing job purpose/regions(for pxp-build, restricted to us-east-2).
 Go through the locals section above to understand the various local reference for execution and update accordingly.

 Using the configurations is easy.
 Run the following commands from within the `terraform/testing-jobs/` directory: